scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 {: .challenge}

-## A Note on Cross-platform Operability
+## A final note on cross-platform operability
 (or, how typewriters are ruining your work)

 By default, most coding and statistical environments expect UNIX-style line endings (`\n`) as representing line breaks.
 However, Windows uses an alternate line ending signifier (`\r\n`) by default for legacy compatibility with Teletype-based systems.
 As such, when exporting to CSV using Excel, your data will look like this: